PrefectHQ/prefect/docs/guides/moving-data.md

 If the bucket is private, there are several options to authenticate:

-1. Use a worker that is authenticated at deployment run time.
+1. At deployment runtime, ensure the runtime environment is authenticated.
 2. Create a block with configuration details and reference it when creating the storage block.

 If saving credential details in a block we can use a credentials block specific to the cloud provider or use a more generic secret block.